appt-org/accessibility-code-examples/accessibility-role/net-maui.md

 # Accessibility role - .NET MAUI

-.Net Maui does not have built-in support for setting an accessibility role.
+.NET MAUI does not have built-in support for setting an accessibility role.

 By intercepting the handler changed event you can change the role of a custom component.